SymSoftSolutions/CWS-Prototype/README.md

 ## Open Source Technologies <a id="open-source"></a>

 [Open source tools, frameworks, and design resources] (docs/sprint_0/process/readme.md#arch-tech) guided our process from start to finish.
-The prototype was created using open source technologies including node.js, Postgres, HTML5 among others.
-While these technologies were chosen for this simple prototype, other technologies may be needed to handle complexities for future phases of this project.
-We have experience in PHP, Java, Ruby, Python and ASP .Net, with MySQL, SQL Server, Oracle, as well as NoSQL databases such as MongoDB.
+The prototype was developed using the following open-source technologies (to name a few):

+* node.js
+* express
+* PostgreSQL
+* handlebars
+* Knex.js
+* jQuery
+* Gulp
+* Mocha
+* HTML 5

 ## Application Setup <a id="setup"></a>